Fire crews tackle large blaze on Edinburgh's George IV Bridge

 A cleaner at next door cafe, The Elephant House, - the "birthplace" of JK Rowling's Harry Potter - raised the alarm at 06:18.

-David Taylor, owner of The Elephant House, said the fire had not spread to his cafe which was a massive draw for tourists as it was where JK Rowling wrote her first Harry Potter book
+David Taylor, owner of The Elephant House, said the fire had not spread to his cafe, which is a massive draw for tourists as it was where JK Rowling wrote her first Harry Potter book.
+However, his property was smoke and water damaged.

+He told BBC Scotland: "There is still an awful lot of smoke coming out of Patisserie Valerie.

 Rented flats above the cafe have been evacuated and Chambers Street has also been closed.